 To set up this integration, you’ll need:

-The first step is to add an employee onboarding template to your Process Street account.
-Click “I want this for my business” to add the template below to your account; you can customize it as you like.
+The first step is to add an employee onboarding workflow to your Process Street account.
+Click “I want this for my business” to add the workflow below to your account; you can customize it as you like.

 In task 5, you’ll see there are form fields for recording employee information.
 In the screenshot below, you’ll see we’ve added some sample data and checked off the task so Zapier can use that data to test the integration is working.

-After configuration, you’ll have the option to specify template and task you want this integration to run on:
+Create a new zap.
+After configuration, you’ll have the option to specify the workflow and task you want this integration to run on:

-Most of this zap has already been set up for you, so once you have specified the task and template you can keep hitting “Continue” until you get to here:
+Most of this zap has already been set up for you, so once you have specified the task and workflow you can keep hitting “Continue” until you get to here:

 On this screen, use the “Insert field” button and select “Name”.
-This sets the task in the Watershed statement to match the name of the checklist item in Process Street.
+This sets the task in the Watershed statement to match the name of the workflow run item in Process Street.

 Complete the zap, and send a test to Watershed.